Attributes - Pieces of information that describe features on a map.

 Data models are important as they determine database design.

-Domain - per ESRI dictionary - The range of valid values for a particular metadata element.
+Domain - per ESRI dictionary -

 This is typically in the form of a dropdown list in a geodatabase.